SimPLU3D/simplu3D-openmole/README.md

 ##Application to SimPLU

 SimPLU aims at simulating buildings morphologies w.r.t. formalized urbanistic rules of construction.
-Some of these rules are *parametric* e.g. "within 2 meters from the road, your house shall not be built" .
+Some of these rules are *parametric* e.g. "you shall not build your house within 2 meters of the road" .

 These parameters have a direct influence on the shape of compatible buildings affecting their volumes, heights etc. and are defined at the scale of a *parcel*.